Rani-Ghazi/Invoice-Manager-App/README.md

-from pathlib import Path

-# Content for the README file
-readme_content = """# 💼 Invoice Manager Project

 ## 📄 About the Project

 **Invoice Manager** is a responsive web application designed to streamline invoicing for small businesses in Oman and the Gulf.
 It offers a simple, professional interface for creating, managing, and sending electronic invoices—no monthly fees, just a one-time setup and full support.